LtAirman/ChargeFieldTopics/README.md

 * AtomBuilder.ipynb was created using Jupyter Notebook 6.4.0.
 The code needs to import: pythreejs for the graphics, IPython for the display and ipywidget for the controls.

+* Cr6-Elements.json, Cr6-Elements.csv.
+Atom Builder in effect defines
+each element's 19 slot particle data set - the main bulk of the code, one atom at a time.
+It's more efficient to use an element dataset (same data in csv or json formats) as a 19 slot data look-up file for use by a second notebook i.e. Molecule Builder.

 * README.md This README file was also written with Jupyter notebook.